WangangCheng/LoRA-PT/README.md

 Note: Our cuda version is 12.4, You can install pytorch from this [link](https://pytorch.org/)

 # Data downloading
-You can download the pre-trained weights at this link,
+You can download the pre-trained weights at this link, You can download the pre-trained weights from this link and put them in the `checkpoint/UNETR2024-05-23`.

+Download our processed EADC data from Baidu Netdisk [link](https://pan.baidu.com/s/1-KMDTdK97rbxYJ8EdKggow?pwd=1111), Or you can also get the source data on the official website [EADC](http://adni.loni.usc.edu/)